Zach Pascal Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Pascal is averaging 15.9 receiving yards per game in seven career matchups against the Jaguars, 13.6 fewer than his receiving yards prop bet over/under for Sunday's game (29.5).
+- Pascal has averaged 15.9 receiving yards per game in his seven career matchups against the Jaguars, 13.6 fewer than his over/under for Sunday's game.

 - Pascal, in seven matchups, did not have a touchdown catch.

-- This week Pascal will face the NFL's 16th-ranked pass defense (245.4 yards allowed per game).
+- The Jaguars have the NFL's 16th-ranked pass defense this season, surrendering 245.4 yards per game through the air.

-- The Jaguars have given up 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.
+- The Jaguars' defense is 10th in the league, conceding 1.4 passing touchdowns per game.

 Recent Performances

-- Against the Raiders last week, Pascal was targeted two times and racked up eight yards on one reception.
+- In last week's matchup with the Raiders, Pascal caught one pass for eight yards while being targeted two times.

-- Over his last three games, Pascal has caught two passes for 31 yards.
-He was targeted four times, and averaged 10.3 yards per game.
+- Pascal has also tacked on two receptions for 31 yards over his last three outings.
+He's been targeted four times, producing 10.3 yards per game.

 Pascal's Indianapolis Teammates